How to Properly Floss Your Teeth

-You should bring the dental floss down between two teeth (making a c shape) and make sure you’re touching under the contact area.
+Bring the dental floss down between two teeth in a C shape, ensuring it touches under the contact area.

 You actually want to be touching your gums, but make sure you’re not popping it straight down into your papilla (the tip of the triangle of gums in between each tooth).